Echeveria derenbergii J.A.Purpus

 Painted Lady, Baby Echeveria

-Echeveria derenbergii is an evergreen perennial succulent, growing up to 4 inches (10 cm), with a small, dense basal rosette of pagoda-shaped, frosted, bristle-tipped, fleshy leaves.
-It blooms freely in summer with bell-shaped, bicolor, yellow flowers with “painted” red tips in winter.
+Echeveria derenbergii is an evergreen, perennial succulent, up to 4 inches (10 cm) tall, with a small, dense basal rosette of pagoda-shaped, frosted, bristle-tipped and fleshy leaves.
+In late winter to summer, it sends up pink-red stems which bear cup-shaped, yellow flowers with "painted" red tips.

 How to Grow and Care